mattlucht/pension_guidance/content/adjustable_income.md

 You can also pay into your flexi-access fund but you won’t get tax relief on these payments.

 ## Getting financial advice for adjustable income
-If you’re interested in this option you might want to [get financial advice](/shop-around) first.
+If you’re interested in this option you might want to get financial advice first.
 You should be aware that as with every investment there’s the risk that the value of your fund can go up or down.

-You can [leave your pot to someone](/when-you-die) when you die but they may have to pay tax on it.
+You can leave your pot to someone when you die but they may have to pay tax on it.

-## Your next steps
+## Next steps

 If you’re interested in getting an adjustable income you can: